 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Kraft Foods Group, Inc.'s score of 53 is lower than 100% of the industry.
+Kraft Foods Group, Inc.'s score of 53 is higher than 76% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Kraft Foods Group, Inc., headquartered in the US, currently does not have specific carbon emissions data available for the most recent year.
 The company is part of a merged entity with The Kraft Heinz Company, which may influence its climate commitments and emissions reporting.
 As of now, Kraft Foods Group has not publicly outlined any specific reduction targets or initiatives related to carbon emissions.
 The absence of documented reduction targets suggests that the company may be in the early stages of developing a comprehensive climate strategy.
 Emissions data and performance metrics are cascaded from The Kraft Heinz Company, which may have its own climate commitments and targets.
 However, without specific figures or initiatives from Kraft Foods Group, it is challenging to provide a detailed overview of its carbon footprint or climate action plans.
 In summary, while Kraft Foods Group, Inc. is part of a larger corporate family that may have climate initiatives, there is currently no available emissions data or specific reduction commitments to report.